peterjmarko/llm-narrative-framework/docs/DOCUMENTATION.md

 This utility workflow provides a safe, non-destructive process to upgrade older experimental data into the current pipeline's format, leaving the original data untouched.
 The `migrate_experiment.ps1` script orchestrates a clear, four-step process:

-1.  **Audit Target**: A read-only audit is performed on the target directory to assess its state.
+1.  **Audit Target**: A read-only audit is performed on the target directory by `experiment_auditor.py` to assess its state.
 2.  **Copy Data**: After user confirmation, the script creates a clean, timestamped copy of the target experiment in the `output/migrated_experiments/` directory.
 3.  **Upgrade Copy**: The script calls `experiment_manager.py --migrate` on the new copy.
 This manager automates the entire upgrade, which consists of a *preprocessing* phase (cleaning old artifacts, patching configs, reprocessing all runs) and a *finalizing* phase (generating all modern summary files).
 4.  **Final Validation**: The wrapper script runs a final read-only audit on the newly upgraded experiment, providing explicit confirmation that the process was successful.